-The Inclusive School Forum is a school led forum within Telford and Wrekin that and / or staffing. provides support and challenge to mainstream schools regarding the provision and practice they deliver for children with Special Educational Needs and Disability (SEND).
+The Inclusive School Forum is a school led forum within Telford and Wrekin that provides support and challenge to mainstream schools regarding the provision and practice they deliver for children with Special Educational Needs and Disability (SEND).
 It aims to provide an opportunity to network and deliver peer to peer guidance.
-The focus is, through sharing best practice, to develop an inclusive education system within Telford and Wrekin whereby children with increasingly complex needs achieve and succeed within mainstream schools. • A key function of the forum will be to support a school's delivery of its graduated approach, through assess, plan, do and review cycles.
+The focus is, through sharing best practice, to develop an inclusive education system within Telford and Wrekin whereby children with increasingly complex needs achieve and succeed within mainstream schools.

+A key function of the forum will be to support a school's delivery of its graduated approach, through assess, plan, do and review cycles.
 To enable schools to intervene early and with pace the forum has an allocation of high need top up funding (to be known as Additional Inclusion Funding or AIF) from the Local Authority which can be accessed where criteria is met and documentation required has been completed.
-An Education Health and Care Plan will not be required to access AIF funding. • Forum will meet on the first Tuesday of every month during term time.
-Where this is not possible, due to a school holiday for example, forum will meet on the first Tuesday of the new term/half term.
+An Education Health and Care Plan will not be required to access AIF funding.